 Breast Health Q & A by Anjali Malik, MD

-In recognition of Breast Cancer Awareness Month, I reached out to Dr. Anjali Malik who practices as a breast imaging and intervention specialist. –Jeanne
+In recognition of Breast Cancer Awareness Month, I reached out last year to Dr. Anjali Malik who practices as a breast imaging and intervention specialist.
+We're re-running this important post with an important reminder that climate change and health policy both impact breast health, so voting this year is more important than ever. –Jeanne

 What are the various risk factors for breast cancer?
 There are non-modifiable and modifiable risk factors for breast cancer.